Edwina Whitney: Early life and education

 In 1866, two years before Edwina's birth, her parents, Edwin and Minerva Whitney, founded the Connecticut Soldiers' Orphans' Home in Storrs, Connecticut.
 Over nine years, the home housed and educated more than 150 boys and girls orphaned by the American Civil War.
 The orphanage's main building was known as Whitney Hall or "Old Whitney."
 The orphanage shut down in 1875 and was sold in 1878 to a neighbor, Augustus Storrs.
 In 1881, Storrs donated the buildings and fifty acres of land to the State of Connecticut to found Storrs Agricultural College.
 Whitney Hall thus became the UConn's first campus building.

-Edwina Whitney was born in the Whitney homestead, a white house that is still extant, on Route 195 in Storrs, Connecticut, on February 26, 1868.
+Edwina Whitney was born in the Whitney homestead on Route 195 in Storrs, Connecticut, on February 26, 1868.
 Her father died a few months before she was born, leaving her mother to run the orphanage and raise their daughter.
 Edwina attended grade school in Storrs alongside future Connecticut governor Wilbur Lucius Cross.
 She attended Middletown High School and Northfield Seminary and earned a Bachelor of Philosophy degree from Oberlin College in 1894.

 Whitney taught German and English at Milwaukee College in Wisconsin for one year before returning to Connecticut to teach at Windsor High School for four years.
 In 1900, she completed a library science course at Amherst College, studying under William I. Fletcher.
 She later attended summer courses at Columbia University.